contao/docs-archive/manual/en/06-Data-Container-Arrays.md

 ### Relations

-Relations describes, how database fields are related to other tables.
+Relations describe, how database fields are related to other tables.
 Define the referenced table in the `foreignKey` key.
 Relations provide model classes to load referenced data sets efficiently and developer friendly.
 (see `Model::getRelated()`).